AniltonMoraisJr/dailyDiet/README.md

 ## About

-Project develop in course Ignite React Native´s (chapter 02 - chalange).
+Project develop in course Ignite React Native´s (chapter 02 - challenge).

 In this project I could use the follow tecnologies: